SnoringCatGames/surfacer/docs/platform_ai.md

 (https://github.com/godotengine/godot/blob/a7f49ac9a107820a62677ee3fb49d38982a25165/servers/physics_2d/space_2d_sw.cpp#L692)

 Some known limitations and rough edges include:
+-   When a [`KinematicBody2D`](https://docs.godotengine.org/en/stable/classes/class_kinematicbody2d.html) is sliding around a corner of another collidable, Godot can sometimes calculate the wrong results (oppositite direction) for the collision normal, which can lead you to believe the character is colliding with the opposite-side wall.
+    -   This error might stem from an assumption that the direction of motion won't be in the same direction as the surface normal, which is unusual, but happens in this case.
 -   Inconsistency between the behavior of the [`KinematicBody2D`](https://docs.godotengine.org/en/stable/classes/class_kinematicbody2d.html) and [`Physics2DDirectSpaceState`](https://docs.godotengine.org/en/stable/classes/class_physics2ddirectspacestate.html) collision APIs.
     -   We were originally using the Physics2DDirectSpaceState for most of our graph calculations.
 However, this API seems to be more broken than the KinematicBody2D API.
 Also, we're using the KinematicBody2D API at run time, so we see more consistent results by using the KinematicBody2D API at build time as well.